Getting Started

 Soundings selected (5); sounding attributes can be viewed in the Attributes tab (6).
 Click Reject to remove the soundings (4).

-Dynamic Surface updated.
+Dynamic grid updated.

 3D Editor User Interface